 In this period producer Vincent Burke proposed to Urale a television project on velvet painting.
 Urale signed on for her first documentary once Burke agreed to let her concentrate less on painting techniques, and more on eccentric velvet artist Charlie McPhee.
 The result was Velvet Dreams, made for TVNZ's Work of Art series.
 Ironic and playful, the film explores stereotypical 'dusky maiden' images of bare-breasted South Seas maidens painted on velvet.
 It screened at the NZ and Hawaii film festivals, and won Best Documentary Award at Canada's Yorkton Short Film and Video Festival.

 Urale's second short Still Life (2001) focused on the challenges of ageing for a closeknit Pākehā couple.
-It became the first Kiwi short to take the top award at the Montreal Film Festival.
+It became the first Kiwi short to take the top award at the Montreal World Film Festival.
 Still Life received a Special Mention Award at Switzerland's Locarno Film Festival, and three more at the local Drifting Clouds International Film Festival.

 Urale went on to direct — and appear with her filmmaking sister Makerita — in arts show The Living Room.
 Her debut music video Sub-Cranium Feeling, filmed underwater for her brother King Kapisi, won Best Music Video at the BFM, Mai Time, and Flying Fish Awards.
 In 2004 it was awarded a NZ On Air 1000 Music Video Celebration Award.
 Urale explored the local hip hop scene further with documentary Hip Hop New Zealand.